aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## Notice
-Operating systems such as AlmaLinux, Debian, Kali Linux, and those that have reached end of life *are not supported* by NICE DCV and may not work.
+Operating systems such as AlmaLinux, Debian, Kali Linux, and those that have reached end of life are not supported by NICE DCV and *may not work*.
 Usage indicates acceptance of [NICE DCV EULA](https://www.nice-dcv.com/eula.html) and license agreements of all software that is installed in the EC2 instance.
 Refer to [NICE DCV documentation site](https://docs.aws.amazon.com/dcv/latest/adminguide/servers.html#requirements) for list of supported operating systems.

 ## About CloudFormation templates